vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 Short name: none

-The number of virtual CPUs for the virtual container host endpoint VM.
+The number of virtual CPUs for the VCH endpoint VM.
 The default is 1.
-Set this option to increase the number of CPUs in the virtual container host VM, for example if the virtual container host will handle large volumes of containers, or containers that require a lot of processing power.
+Set this option to increase the number of CPUs in the VCH VM, for example if the VCH will handle large volumes of containers, or containers that require a lot of processing power.

 **NOTE** Use the `--cpu` option instead of the `--appliance-cpu` option.
 The `--appliance-cpu` option is mainly intended for use by VMware Support.